pubnub/unity/README.md

 After checking out the general setup video, [For iOS targets](https://vimeo.com/71549964) be sure to view this walkthrough next.
 Check it out!

 ### Important changes from previous version
+* A new method CleanUp is introduced to dispose the GameObject (if it is not set externally) and the Coroutine.
+* GameObject is not released on EndPendingRequests.
 * Reorganization of code:
  * The PubNub code has been moved to the [Assets/Scripts](Assets/Scripts) folder.
  * The third party libs required by PubNub SDK are in the [Assets/ThirdParty](Assets/ThirdParty)